tusharparimi/tic-tac-toe/README.md

-### Command Line TicTacToe game
+### Command Line Tic-Tac-Toe game

-- Play simple tictactoe on command line with your friends
+- Play simple tic-tac-toe on command line with your friends
 - Select a mark each (any character except ' ' (space) and '_' )
 - Use WASD to moved through the grid and press 'm' button to mark it
 - And finally, try to win!